3tw/colored-pages/README.md

 TL;DR

-Just define [scss variables](#scss-varaibles) for color themes and color your webpage with [utility classes](#utility-classes) listed below.
-If you need something more complex write your own stylesheets and include [css variables](#css-variables).
+Just define [scss variables](#scss-variables) for color themes and color your webpage with [utility classes](#utility-classes) listed below.
+If you need something more complex write your own stylesheets with [css variables](#css-variables).

 #### I. Declare color theme(s) variables

 Start by defining a scss map of a color theme.
 Each color theme has its own default values.
-You can override them by declaring up to 6 maps.
+You can override them by declaring up to 6 maps with the following keys:

 ```scss
 $clp-theme-01: (